This tutorial covers a basic application and essential functions of SUMO for traffic analysis using an example network.

-If you change to the Connection Mode, you are able to specify new connections or change existing connections.
+If you change to Connection Mode, you will be able to specify new connections or change existing connections.
 This is possible by clicking on the chosen edge.
 As you can see on the left side of the following picture, the different meanings of the dyed edges are shown in the Legend.
-For further information and a deeper sight, please go to NETEDIT.
+For further information and a deeper insight on this, please go to netedit.

 For traffic demand, there are four vehicle types (Cars A, B, C, and D) in the example network.
 All drivers are 50% perfect in driving.
 The corresponding information is listed in Table 1.1.
 One vehicle per vehicle type is going to leave from each origin to each destination every 30 seconds in the period under investigation from 15:00 to 15:15.

 Table 1.1.
 Vehicle types and vehicular characteristics in the example network

 Traffic demand and route data is defined together with vehicle type data in a file with the extension .rou.xml.
 The corresponding format for the example network is shown in Listing 1.5.

 Listing 1.5 shows that all vehicle types are first defined according to the information in Table 1.1.
 The related attributes include:

 - (a) id: ID of the vehicle type, defined by users with numbers, word strings, or both;

 - (b) accel: maximum acceleration of the respective vehicle type (in m/s2);

 - (c) decel: maximum deceleration of the respective vehicle type (in m/s2);

 - (d) sigma: drivers’ imperfection in driving (between 0 and 1);